John MacMillan (British Army officer): Honours

-On 19 February 1973, MacMillan was appointed an Additional Officer of the Military Division of the Order of the British Empire (OBE).
-This was for "distinguished services in Northern Ireland during the period 1 May to 31 July 1972"; during that time, Bloody Friday and Operation Motorman happened.
-On 12 December 1978, MacMillan was promoted to Additional Commander of the Military Division of the Order of the British Empire (CBE).
-This was "in recognition of distinguished service in Northern Ireland during the period 1 May to 31 July 1978.
+On 19 February 1973, MacMillan was appointed an Officer of the Order of the British Empire (OBE) for "distinguished services in Northern Ireland during the period 1 May to 31 July 1972"; during that time, Bloody Friday and Operation Motorman happened.
+On 12 December 1978, MacMillan was promoted to Commander of the Order of the British Empire (CBE) "in recognition of distinguished service in Northern Ireland during the period 1 May to 31 July 1978.

-In the 1988 Birthday Honours, MacMillan was appointed Knight Commander of the Order of the Bath (KCB).
+In the 1988 Birthday Honours, MacMillan was appointed a Knight Commander of the Order of the Bath (KCB).

 Family

-In 1964, MacMillan married Belinda Webb, daughter of Lt-Col Richard Henry Lumley Webb.
+In 1964, MacMillan married Belinda Webb, daughter of Lieutenant Colonel Richard Henry Lumley Webb.
 They have one son and two daughters.